vasilakisfil/Introspected-REST/README.md

 Another issue of REST is that due to the fact that everything is mixed in together, evolving hypermedia separately from the data can't happen.
-We understand that this is actually another feature of REST design and not an issue, treating a response object as a whole and not breaking into different parts like hypermedia and data, however in practice this poses difficulties for easier evolvement and maintenance.
+We understand that this is actually another feature of REST design and not an issue, treating a response object as a whole and not breaking into different parts like hypermedia and data, however in practice this poses difficulties for easier evolvement and maintenance of the API.

 #### 8.2.6.
 REST is not backwards compatible with any RESTly or RESTless API
 In a perfect world, APIs are built to be alive for many decades and clients are exploiting every little feature of the API and its Media Type.